sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: New folder created at "%(path)s".
-:Groups: file-operation, http, authenticated, success
+:Groups: authenticated, success, http, file-operation
 :From version: 2.3.0
 :To version: None
 :Description: None